-Dr. Melinda S. Kavanaugh earned her Ph.D. in social welfare at the University of Wisconsin-Madison.
-She holds an MSW and an LCSW with clinical experience across health care settings and populations.
-Dr. Kavanaugh’s area of clinical expertise addresses patients with neurological disorders, including Huntington’s disease and ALS, and the complex care provided by their family caregivers.
-Based on her clinical experience, Dr. Kavanaugh’s primary research area focuses on an isolated population of caregivers - children and teens (“youth caregivers/young carers”).
+Dr. Melinda S. Kavanaugh holds a PhD, MSW and an LCSW with years of clinical experience across health care settings and populations, including neurological disorders such as Huntington’s disease, Amyotrophic lateral sclerosis (ALS), Parkinson’s disease and Alzheimer’s disease.
+Based on her clinical experience, Dr. Kavanaugh’s translational research focuses on an isolated population of caregivers - children and teens (“youth caregivers/young carers”).

-Dr. Kavanaugh conducts research in the United States and South Africa, working with families affected by neurological disorders including ALS, Huntington’s Disease, and Alzheimer’s.
-Results of her national study of ALS caregiving youth in the U.S. are being used to develop national educational and caregiving materials for families with ALS.
-In the Milwaukee community, Dr. Kavanaugh works with the United Community Center and the Medical College of Wisconsin as part of a Latino Alzheimer’s collaborative addressing family dementia caregivers, cultural aspects of caregiving, and school-based interventions for Latino youth caregivers.
+Dr. Kavanaugh conducts applied research in the United States and South Africa, working with families affected by neurological disorders including ALS, Huntington’s Disease, and Alzheimer’s disease.
+Results of her national study of ALS caregiving youth in the U.S. was used to develop national educational and caregiving materials for families with ALS.
+In the Milwaukee community, Dr. Kavanaugh received an NIH R21 award to conduct community-based research on the early warning signs and crisis points caregivers face in the Latino and African American community in dealing with Alzheimer’s disease.
+The NIH project and another funded by the Administration on Community Living (ACL) are a collaboration with the United Community Center, Alzheimer’s association and the Medical College of Wisconsin, addressing family dementia caregivers and cultural aspects of caregiving.

 - Ph.D., Social Welfare, University of Wisconsin-Madison

 - MSW, The Brown School of Social Work, Washington University in St. Louis